xagau/littleg/README.md

 Much more advanced programming language than VASM.
-Littleg attempts to evaluate sophisitcated expressions, objects, large decimal numbers and a default 64 bit byte instruction type.
+Littleg attempts to evaluate sophisitcated expressions, objects, strings, characters, enum types, native support for large decimal numbers and a default 64 bit byte instruction type.

 The project is far from complete - however colourized particles are now compiled, classes contain particle subsets.

 Next steps will be (in no particular order):

+ - General clean up and refactoring and optimization of Particle classes

- - to evaluate complex expressions to a single value
+ - To evaluate complex expressions to a single value

  - Add error handling